aarong/feedme-client/DEV.md

   - `tests/webroot`

     A hosting root to run functional tests on Sauce.
-The files `bundle.js`, `bundle.js.map`, and `tests.js` are repopulated from the `build` folder on each test.
 Derived from Jasmine-standalone.

 ## Source Modules